jenny07007/fullstackopen2020/part8/README.md

   - show a view that all books are based the logged in user's favourite genres
   - filtering books in the recommendations page using a GraphQL query to the server
     - might consider use the `useLazyQuery` rather than `useQuery` hook
-    - might useful to save the results of a GQL query to the state of a component
+    - might be useful to save the results of a GQL query to the state of a component
     - can do GQL queries in a `useEffect` hook
     - the second parameter of `useEffect` hook can become handy depending on apporaches
   - up to date cache and book recommendatiions